Our Selection

 The North American (Northeast) Aesthetic

 Over the years European botanists and horticulturalists have crossed the Atlantic in search of useful ornamental plants growing wild in North American habitats, particularly those from the grasslands of the mid-west.
 This effort led to many new hybrids and cultivars being developed in Europe from our native stock.
-Beginning late in the 20th century the New Perennial Movement in Europe, led by Dutch plantsman Piet Oudolf, brought to the forefront of contemporary garden/landscape design many northeast natives and mid-west prairie plants (forbs and grasses) which we have come to love: Echinacea, Monarda, Aster, Solidago, Eupatorium, Asclepias, and grasses such as Andropogon, Sporobolus, and Panicum, to name a few.
+Beginning late in the 20th century the New Perennial Movement in Europe, led by Dutch plantsman Piet Oudolf, brought to the forefront of contemporary garden/landscape design many northeast natives and mid-west prairie plants (forbs and grasses) which we have come to love, forbs such as Echinacea, Monarda, Aster, Solidago, Eupatorium, Asclepias, and grasses such as Andropogon, Sporobolus, and Panicum, to name a few.
 Many of these plants owe their claim to fame not only because of their showy and abundant flowers at a time when many European wildflowers are past their prime but also for their long-lasting structure which persists well into winter in skeletal form.
-Many of these plants are also very low-maintenance and useful for sustainable design (see resources: lists – “Plants with long-lasting seed-heads and/or winter skeleton”).
+Many of these plants are also low-maintenance and useful for sustainable design (see resources: lists – “Plants with long-lasting seed-heads and/or winter skeleton”).
 With the renewed interest in native plants, new hybrids and cultivars of North American genera continue to be introduced to the trade on an annual basis.
-One result of all this is a simultaneous popularity surge in plants that are aesthetically superior and fitting for a naturalistic planting and are wildlife-friendly and well-adapted to the state of Maine.
-We can have a beautiful, low-maintenance, wildlife-friendly garden year-round here in New England due to these developments and our wonderfully useful indigenous flora.
+One result of all this is a simultaneous popularity surge in plants that are aesthetically superior and fitting for a naturalistic planting and wildlife-friendly and adapted to the state of Maine.
+We can have a beautiful, low-maintenance, and wildlife-friendly garden year-round here in New England due to these developments and our wonderfully useful indigenous flora.

 Native vs. Non-native . . .
 Species, Hybrid, Cultivar

-At present, our plant selection is roughly half North American and half Eurasian in origin.
-Because we are primarily interested in the aesthetic/artistic prerequisite of a plant many non-natives remain part of our selection even though they are less beneficial to native insect herbivores.
+Presently, our plant selection is roughly half North American and half Eurasian in origin.
+Because we are primarily interested in the aesthetic/artistic qualities of a plant, many non-natives remain part of our selection even though they are less beneficial to native insect herbivores.
 Many do provide food in the form of seed and nectar, however, and habitat as well (see resources: lists – “Nectar”).
 Our selection is leaning more and more strongly toward North American plants every year but will always contain some of both.
 We believe the inspiration and pleasure found in gardening with novel plants from foreign climes remains a legitimate source of creativity and a necessary addition to making visually stimulating landscapes.
 But as is becoming more apparent, a balance must be found.
-This is particularly true for ever-expanding urban and suburban areas lacking diverse natural habitats and which are therefore less capable of supporting native insects and the food web that depends upon them.
+This is particularly true for ever-expanding urban and suburban areas lacking diverse natural habitats and therefore less capable of supporting native insects and the food web that depends upon them.
 Both the Highline in New York City and Lurie Garden in Chicago provide excellent examples of large-scale public landscapes with a majority of natives combined with a minority of non-natives (see resources: links – “Naturalistic Public Gardens”).

 Ecologist Douglas Tallamy states, “There is room for compromise.
 With few exceptions, however, it is not the addition of introduced plants to our landscapes that destroys biodiversity, but the removal of the plants upon which that biodiversity depends.
 Landscapes with a healthy dose of keystone plant genera almost always have room for some striking noninvasive introduced ornamentals without losing their ecological clout.”
 Yet, “Landscapes that do not contain one or more species from keystone genera will have failed food webs, even if the diversity of other plants is very high.
 Throughout most of the United States, native oaks, cherries, willows, birches, cottonwoods, and elms are the top woody producers, while goldenrods, asters, and sunflowers lead the herbaceous pack.”
-Those of us who live in a rural setting may be forgiven should we decide not to have goldenrod in our gardens, for it along with asters are happily ubiquitous.
+Those of us who live in a rural setting may be forgiven should we decide not to have goldenrod in our gardens, for it, along with asters, are happily ubiquitous.
 Considering the whole flora of a region, many natives, though beneficial to wildlife, are not ornamental enough or too weedy to incorporate into highly visible ornamental landscapes, particularly public ones.
 Furthermore, several are very specific in their habitat requirements and difficult to grow in a garden setting and thus better suited for use as additions to native wild habitats to which they are best adapted and where their life cycle is naturally managed.

 A species is a plant (or animal) that exists in the wild as a distinct naturally occurring form and is given a two-word scientific Latin name, i.e. Echinacea purpurea.
 A native plant as defined by Mr. Tallamy, is a species of plant that exists and functions in the community that historically helped shape it.
 Yet, he also states once again that a gardener need not be a complete purist in the use of native plants in recreating functioning habitats.
 “There are, in fact, cases where a plant can be moved outside of its native range and still perform some or even most of its evolutionary roles within its new ecosystem.
 This typically happens when a plant is a member of a genus that contains several similar relatives.
 Animals adapted to using one member of the genus are often able to use a close congener (a member of the same genus), even if they have never interacted with that particular plant species in their evolutionary past.
-Thus, we remain relatively flexible in defining what is native, most often deferring to Newcomb’s Wildflower Guide to determine the historical native range of a plant, which for many is significantly broad, and by no means adheres to the botanically arbitrary boundaries that frame our state.
+Thus, we remain relatively flexible in defining what is native, most often deferring to Newcomb’s Wildflower Guide to determine the native range of a plant, which for many is significantly broad, and by no means adheres to the botanically arbitrary boundaries that frame our state.

 Hybrid plants are crosses between two different wild species of a genera, such as Echinacea purpurea with Echinacea paradoxa, often resulting in a variety of spectacular flower colors.
 And yet many hybrids are sterile – they do not produce seed and thus are genetic dead-ends.
-We limit our use of these plants, although they remain the plant industry’s number one money-maker.
-Like hybrids, cultivars are named plants, yet they may also be a genetic variant of a wild species, as is the case with several new native introductions.
+We limit our use of these plants, though they remain the plant industry’s number one money-maker.
+Like hybrids, cultivars are named plants, yet they are often a genetic variant of a wild species, as is the case with several new native introductions.
 Wild seed-grown or wild-harvested plants are selected for outstanding naturally occurring characteristics and are maintained through vegetative propagation (cloning) to remain true to type.
 Many cultivars are capable of producing seed, and seedlings will often resort to the species phenotype (common physical appearance) if allowed to self-sow, passing on the genetic complement of their long evolutionary history.
-We focus largely on both wild species plants and cultivars because of these factors and because they tend to be the most natural-looking, and thus most fitting for our design work.
+We focus largely on both wild species plants and cultivars because of these factors and because they tend to be the most natural-looking and thus most fitting for our design work.

 Quick-Links